vodenica/CMMS-HLF/01-chaincodes/03-maintenance/README.md

 PS1='\e[1;32m\u@\H:\e[0m\e[1;34m\W\e[0m\e[1;33m $:\e[0m '
 ```

-Before we start installing the test-network, we have to ensure that Docker is up and running, and then we navigate to the test-network folder.
+Before we start installing the `test-network`, we have to ensure that Docker is up and running, and then we navigate to the `test-network` folder.

 ```bash
 cd ~/go/src/github.com/hyperledger/fabric-samples/test-network/